hypertensiune/Passknight/README.md

 ## Setup

-### If you want to build the Windows app yourself see [...]

-### Firebase setup is required for the browser extension and optional for the desktop application.
+### Firebase setup is required for the browser extension.

 - Login to [firebase](firebase.com) and create a new project.
 - Register a **web app**.